JacksonAllan/c_cpp_hash_tables_benchmark/README.md

     static void increment_itr( map_type &map, itr_type &itr )
     {
       // Increments the specified iterator to point to the next key in the map, or an iterator
-      // indicating a nonexistent key if key to which the iterator currently points is the last one
+      // indicating a nonexisting key if key to which the iterator currently points is the last one
       // in the map.
     }